 Pico de Gallo is a simple fresh salsa that’s easy to make and keeps for days in the fridge as well!
-You’ll find yourself making it for everything from a ‘chips and salsa snack’ to any Mexican inspired meal.
+You’ll find yourself making it for everything from a ‘tortilla chips and salsa snack’ to any Mexican-inspired meal.
 A good Pico de Gallo is all about simple, fresh ingredients, and I’ve included all my tips for success below.

 It’s hard to believe that with over 600 recipes and counting, I don’t have a recipe for Pico de Gallo yet!
 You’ll find it as an add-on of sorts in my Mexican recipes like my Chipotle Shrimp Tacos.
 But it’s way past time I shared with you my specific recipe for a good pico along with all my tips!

-Which just proves that being authentic is nice when you can, but not necessarily the best way to go for flavor.
-More often than not, you’ll find cherry tomatoes are your best store bought option.
+This just proves that being authentic is nice when you can, but not necessarily the best way to go for flavor.
+More often than not, you’ll find cherry tomatoes are your best store-bought option.
 Also when tomatoes aren’t in season, head over to my Easy Fire Roasted Blender Salsa which uses canned tomatoes.

 - Onion – White onion is traditionally used and has a great flavor in this fresh salsa.
 I’ve also used yellow and red onions as well when that’s what I had on hand.
 And they both work well too.

 - Serrano or Jalapeno chilis – serrano chilis are the authentic choice, but they’re not always readily available for me.
 And since they’re a trip across town to another store, I most often use jalapenos.
 Another thing to consider is jalapenos aren’t as spicy as serrano chilis.
 So choose what works best for you because either chili flavor is fantastic!